dragoon/kilogram/README.md

 # Kilogram
-### a collection of utils to for large n-gram corpora
+### a collection of utils for large n-gram corpora